Antrolana: Population size

 The exact number of populations of Madison Cave isopods is unknown.
 Heavy folding and faulting in the Shenandoah Valley area suggests limited connectivity between the aquifers in which the Madison Cave isopod is found.
 The isopods from all seven sites most likely make up between 1 and 7 distinct genetic populations, despite being morphologically identical.
-At most sites, the population size of the Madison Cave isopod is unknown, although rough estimates for Madison Saltpetre Cave and Steger’s Fissure exist.
-Sampling done at Madison Saltpetre Cave and Steger’s Fissure found 1972 (± 851) and 6678 (± 3782) isopods per two hours, respectively.
+At most sites, the population size of the Madison Cave isopod is unknown, although rough estimates for Madison Saltpetre Cave and Steger's Fissure exist.
+Sampling done at Madison Saltpetre Cave and Steger's Fissure found 1972 (± 851) and 6678 (± 3782) isopods per two hours, respectively.
 These are huge populations compared to the other five sites, where a total of 33 individuals had been collected from 1990 to 1996.

 Past and current geographical distribution

-Prior to 1990, Madison Cave isopods had only been found in Madison Saltpetre Cave and in Steger’s Fissure, which is located about 100 meters north-northeast of the cave.
+Prior to 1990, Madison Cave isopods had only been found in Madison Saltpetre Cave and in Steger's Fissure, which is located about 100 meters north-northeast of the cave.
 Since then, they have been identified and collected from five more sites.
 Front Royal Caverns is the most isolated and northernmost site.
 All seven sites are found within the Shenandoah Valley.

 Major threats

 Madison Cave isopod populations are very small and reproduce at low rates.
 They are therefore very sensitive to disturbances.
-Urban development in the northern part of Madison Cave isopod’s range and agricultural runoff in the Shenandoah Valley increases the probability of pollutants entering the groundwater.
+Urban development in the northern part of Madison Cave isopod's range and agricultural runoff in the Shenandoah Valley increases the probability of pollutants entering the groundwater.
 Front Royal Caverns are especially vulnerable to urban development because of its proximity to U.S. Highway 340.
 Fourteen new homes and a large church were built in the recharge area of the Front Royal Caverns aquifer.
 The exact recharge zones of the aquifers at any location with Madison Cave isopods are unknown, so the total impact of pollution into groundwater is difficult to predict.
 When Madison Saltpetre cave was open to the public for commercial tours, it was subject to vandalism.
 The cave is currently managed by the Cave Conservancy of the Virginias and protected by a gate.

 Listing under the ESA

-The Madison Cave isopod was first proposed as a threatened species in January of 1977, after it was found in only three small pools of water; two of which were in Madison Saltpetre Cave.
+The Madison Cave isopod was first proposed as a threatened species in January 1977, after it was found in only three small pools of water; two of which were in Madison Saltpetre Cave.
 The proposal was withdrawn after the listing procedures changed by the 1978 amendment to the Endangered Species Act.
 A report by Bolgiano found that the isopod were threatened by human vandalism and mercury pollution in the South River.
 The South River is connected underground to the pools where Madison Cave isopods are found.
-It was officially listed as a threatened species in November of 1982.
+It was officially listed as a threatened species in November 1982.

 5-year review

-A 5-year review was initiated twice: for the first time in December of 2008, and again in November of 2021, although the formal review has not been completed as of April 2022.
+A 5-year review was initiated twice: for the first time in December 2008, and again in November 2021, although the formal review has not been completed as of April 2022.